OpenMS/OpenMS-docs/docs/tutorials/TOPP/views-in-toppview.md

 Through the **context menu**: of the 3D view you can:

-1. View/edit meta data
+1. View/edit meta data.
-2. Save the current layer data
+2. Save the current layer data.
-3. Change display setting
+3. Change display setting.